bryanjos/hedwig_sms/README.md

   account_sid: "", #your twilio sid
   auth_token: "", #your twilio auth token
   account_number: "+10000000000", # your twilio number
-  port: 4000, # the port used by the callback http server,
   responders: [
     {Hedwig.Responders.Help, []},
     {Hedwig.Responders.Panzy, []},